bitfaster/Base64/README.md

 # Base64

 Extension methods to enable conversion to and from Base64 strings with reduced memory allocation.
-APIs working with both strings and streams are provided.
+Strings can be converted in place, or written/read from streams.

 ## TODO:

-- Functional tests for stream version of FromBase64
-	- space (leading, trailing, inner)
-	- padding (leading, trailing, inner)
-	- 1, 2 and 3 blocks
-	- incorrect length

 - Perf tests for crypto API stream, to demonstrate how bad it is